tommybobbins/Scratch_Probability/prob.md

 # Introduction

 We are going to use Scratch to make a dice shaker.
 Scratch will pick a random number between 1 and 6 and we will store the number of times each number appears.
-We are going to store the total number of rolls  in a new type of block called a list.
+We are going to store the total number of rolls  in a new type of block called *a list*.

 ![screenshot](images/stage_6_sided_dice.gif)